Last updated on July 9th, 2026 at 04:01 pm

-The Yaupon Holly Tree
+Yaupon Holly Tree (Ilex vomitoria)

 Where to plant the Yaupon Holly Tree?

 It’s a great-looking small tree for the patio or out in the open.
-Small enough to plant in a courtyard or smaller type backyards.
+Small enough to plant in a courtyard or smaller backyards.
 The berries will start with a light green color and will turn a bright red towards the end of the fall.
-These berries will last throughout the winter seasons.
+These berries will last throughout the winter season.

-They love the full hot sun and are considered a moderate watering tree but make sure to give them plenty of water during the first 2-3 years after initial planting.
-If you need to plant more than one it is best to space them out at least 10 ft. apart.
+They love the full hot sun and are considered a moderate watering tree, but make sure to give them plenty of water during the first 2-3 years after initial planting.
+If you need to plant more than one, it is best to space them out at least 10 ft. apart.

 The poor soil throughout the Southwest can result in the yellowing of leaves on the Yaupon holly.
 This can be remedied by incorporating iron into the soil.
 I recommend Growmore’s EDDHA Chelated iron, as it works wonders on any plant that appears chlorotic (yellowing of the leaves).
 Do not use a fertilizer with a high analysis of nitrogen.